After a Year on Sabbatical, I’m Blogging Again…but not the same Blog

 So today, I make my first attempt at this “style.”
 If you think you’ll benefit from this kind of writing from me or are at least curious, I urge you to subscribe.
 If already a subscriber, hang in there with me as I attempt new things.
-If a subscriber but not interested in the journey of a struggling Christian, then unsubscribe.
+If a subscriber but not interested in the journey of an unfinished, struggling Christian, then unsubscribe.
 I’ll try not to judge you…and then write about my struggle not to judge unsubscribers. 🙂 Against all the advice of successful bloggers, I’m not going to chase after subscribers anymore.
 “Life-on-life,” that’s all.

 In the following paragraphs, I’m writing to myself (I am the “you” in these reflections).
 These are the struggles of a 66-year-old former pastor who now answers a much different calling into the life of Christ, learning to unhinge from the expectations of others, himself, and the “Christian community.”

 Recently, you’ve been made aware of your desperate need to be respected for your spirituality and theological insight.
 This desire to be perceived as a “spiritual person” must have started when you were a teen who thought by merely reading the Bible and commentaries on it you were now qualified to help others understand scripture.
 This continued through college and seminary, taking other people’s ideas as true, adapting them, and passing them on to others.
 You were committed to living out these “truths” but really struggled, failing so often but unwilling to admit it.
 As a pastor, you had to be the strong one providing an example so others would know how to follow Jesus.
 Along the way, you developed an attitude of spiritual superiority.
 Due to your theological training and degrees, ministerial experience, personal spiritual disciplines, and positions of authority you were infatuated with the idea of convincing others to your way of thinking.
 You knew God better.
 You lived a better Christian life.
 You were better informed.
 You could quote scripture better.
 You knew the Bible better.
-By default, all this made you were better than others.
+By default, all this made you better than others.

 In the recent past (with over 400 blog posts,) blogging has fed this self-admiration.
 You continued to pick at the speck in your readers’ eye while wielding a 12 inch 4×4 sticking out of your forehead, blinding you to your own egoism as you did damage to others in ways you and they did not even realize.

 Yet, there has been a slight shift over the past year.
-You are now certain that your ego has been profoundly influential in much of your life and ministry – defending yourself when criticized, judging others who were not like you, cultivating vanity in your accomplishments, lording yourself over others (in your mind if nothing else), and crafting a reputation of spirituality so others would think highly of you.
+You are now certain that your ego has been profoundly influential in much of your life and ministry – defending yourself when criticized, judging others who were not like you, cultivating vanity in your accomplishments, lording yourself over others (in your mind if nothing else), and crafting a reputation of spirituality so others would respect you.
 Bottom line…it has mattered too much to you what others thought of you.
 This reality has deeply lodged itself in you and has made you really uncomfortable.
 So disquieted is your soul that you are opening your heart to the grace-work of God in ways unknown.

 With the help of the Triune God, St. Paul the Apostle, and “those who walk according to [his] example” (Philippians 3:17), you desire to walk a renewed journey, more in step with God’s work in you.
 We’ll see how this works out.
 You seem to make these commitments often and then don’t follow through.
-It’s easier to give in to desires that don’t align with this commitment.
+It’s easy to give in to desires that don’t align with this commitment.

 - an inability to adequately convey your true thoughts and feelings.
 You’re not a professional writer nor a particularly creative one.
 Yet, a blog demands that you write.
 Your “style” may not appeal to all readers.
 If not, they can always unsubscribe.
 If it does appeal to them, they can join you on the journey.
 You’ll do your best to be honest with yourself and write in an authentic manner – simple, straightforward, and subversive.
 You don’t want to present the “standard fare” for the Christian life nor uphold the “status quo” of Christian ideas.
 People can go elsewhere for what’s “normal.”
 This blog is entitled “The UnCommon Journey” on purpose.
 The truth is…nothing about Jesus, His true followers, and His Church is common or ordinary (as we usually understand it).